0xPolygonID/tutorials/mkdocs/docs/wallet/identity/APIs/sign.md

 # To Sign Message: `sign`

-In the SDK, a message can be signed using ing `createIdentity()` function.
+In the SDK, a message can be signed using `createIdentity()` function.
 This is the entry point for any Integrator.

 ```
  Future<String> sign(